 Orthodontics Effect on Heart Disease/Stroke

-An article published in the December 2008 issue of the Journal of Periodontology (JOP), the official publication of the American Academy of Periodontology (AAP), suggests that many patients with periodontal disease will have an increased risk of developing coronary heart disease.
+A study featured in the December 2008 edition of the Journal of Periodontology (JOP), the official publication of the American Academy of Periodontology (AAP), indicates that individuals with periodontal disease may have an elevated risk of developing coronary heart disease.

-Other articles go further to claim that dental disease is actually a larger risk factor for heart disease than being overweight, having a high cholesterol level, not exercising or smoking!!
+Furthermore, several articles suggest that dental disease presents a greater risk factor for heart disease than being overweight, having high cholesterol, lack of physical activity, or smoking.

 What does this have to do with Orthodontics?